aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 ### Global Color Normalization Strategy

 Traditional choropleth maps normalize color scales to the data range visible in the current viewport.
-While this maximizes local contrast, it creates misleading cross-region comparisons-a medium-scored tract in a high-risk region might display green (best in viewport) despite being worse than a red tract (worst in viewport) in a low-risk region.
+While this maximizes local contrast, it creates misleading cross-region comparisons.
+For example, a medium-scored tract in a high-risk region might display green (best in viewport) despite having worse outcomes than a red tract (worst in viewport) in a low-risk region.

-This dashboard maintains a single global color scale calibrated to the full national dataset of all 73,000 census tracts.
-A tract with GEI score 0.7 displays the same color whether viewed in California or Kentucky, enabling users to assess absolute rather than relative risk.
-This design trades some local visual contrast for interpretive consistency across geographic contexts.
+This dashboard maintains a single global color scale calibrated to all 73,000 U.S. census tracts.
+A tract with a GEI score of 0.7 displays the same color whether viewed in California or Kentucky, enabling users to assess absolute risk rather than relative rankings.
+This design intentionally trades local visual contrast for cross-region comparability, requiring custom implementation beyond the visualization library's default behavior.

-**Crucially, this global color normalization strategy successfully prioritizes cross-region comparability**, a key objective that required custom design independent of the underlying visualization library.

 ### Dual Independent Color Scales